 We sing the ABC song every night while brushing teeth.
 It’s about as long as I need them to keep their mouth open, so they know that song!
-As for letter recognition, we love these dry erase flashcards.
-They have letters on one side and pictures that begin with that letter on the other side.
+As for letter recognition and beginning letter tracing, we love these dry erase flashcards.
+They have letters on one side and pictures that begin with that letter on the other side they can color.

 I know some people who do a new letter each week and theme their preschool week around that letter.
 So fun if you can organize that!
 We do it a little differently.